Guide for Authors

 Then use the "next" button until you reach "submit Manuscript" on the last page; click on it, and you will finish uploading your revised paper.

-• The name of Microsoft word's file of your paper should not be your name and family name.
+- The name of Microsoft word's file of your paper should not be your name or family name.

 If you have any questions, please do not hesitate to email the executive manager (ier@ut.ac.ir).